anu30singh/Awaaz/README.md

 ## License

 It's the  GPL-3.0 license.
-For more details, see the license [here](https://github.com/The-Powerpuff-Rangers/coding-rangers/blob/master/LICENSE).
+For more details, see the license

 ## About Us

-We are The Powerpuff Rangers
+We are Team BPIT.

 ![WhatsApp Image 2022-09-30 at 11 15 57 PM](https://user-images.githubusercontent.com/77538369/193437663-2f69c2a4-4f41-43bf-b881-c4d7968b7e06.jpeg)